UBC-CIC/course-flexibility/docs/UserGuide.md

 ### Faculty

 By default, the dashboard page will load the faculty page.
 A user can also access the faculty page through the top tab below the main navigation bar.
-This page contains a table with information about each faculty in the database.
+This page contains a table with information about each faculty in the database including:

+* Faculty - name of the faculty available
+* Year - a list containing the year where the data has analyzed
+* Campus - name of the campus where the faculty offers
+* Number of Courses (Analyzed) - the number of courses that have been analyzed throughout the year for a specific faculty

 A user can access a more detailed analysis of a faculty by clicking the arrow on the right of each faculty (i.e., each row).
 This will open another tab as shown in the [Faculty Analysis](#Faculty-Analysis) screenshot.